thitiP11222/BMI-Calculator-Kotlin/README.md

 # BMI Calculator App

 A simple and intuitive Body Mass Index (BMI) Calculator built using Kotlin.
-This app helps users calculate their BMI based on height and weight and provides insights about their health status.
+This app helps users calculate their BMI based on height and weight.

 ---